UCANR-IGIS/uasimg/README.md

 ### Dependencies

-The package requires the *dplyr*, *sf*, and *leaflet* packages.
+The package requires several packages, including *sf*, *leaflet*, *dplyr*, *tidyr*, and *htmltools* (for a complete list see the DESCRIPTION file).
 If you get an error message when installing *uasimg*, install the dependent packages separately (i.e., from the ‘Packages’ pane in RStudio).
-Then run `install_github("ucanr-igis/uasimg", dependencies=FALSE)`.
+Then run `remotes::install_github("ucanr-igis/uasimg", dependencies=FALSE)`.

 ### Exiftool

-To read the EXIF data from the image files, the package requires a free command line tool called ’exiftool.
-This can be installed in three
+To read the EXIF data from the image files, the package requires an external free command line tool called ’exiftool.
+This can be installed in three steps:
-steps:

 1.  download the file from
     <http://www.sno.phy.queensu.ca/~phil/exiftool/>
 2.  uncompress / unzip
 3.  rename the executable file from *exiftool(-k).exe* to *exiftool.exe*
-    Note: if you have file extensions hidden in Windows Explorer, you won’t see .exe in the filename.
-Ub that case, just rename ‘exiftool(-k)’ to ‘exiftool’.
+    **Note**: if you have file extensions hidden in Windows Explorer, you won’t see *.exe* in the filename.
+In that case, just rename ‘*exiftool(-k)*’ to ‘*exiftool*’.
 4.  move the executable file to a directory on the path (e.g., c:\\windows).
 Note: putting it in c:\\windows\\system32 does *not* seem to work.

 ## Usage

-To see a list of known cameras (sensors), run `cameras()` with no arguments.
-If your camera is not listed, see the help page (`?cameras`) or contact the package author.
+To see a list of known cameras (sensors), run `uas_cameras()` with no arguments.
+If your camera is not listed, see the help page (`?uas_cameras`) or contact the package author.

 There are three main functions you’ll use to manage your image data: